How Does Battery Backup for Solar Panels Work?

 WHAT IS PEAK HOURSPeak Hours Usually include the late afternoon and evening, when people generally use the most electricity to turn on lights, power TVs and kitchen appliances, and so forth.
 It’s also the time when solar panels are not producing a lot of power, so the utility companies know that you will have no other option but to pay the higher rates.

 Ready to get started with a solar energy storage system?
-Contact our team of experts at Synchronicity Solar today for a free consultation and price quote.
+Contact our team of experts at Pisgah Solar today for a free consultation and price quote.

 Solar Battery Backup Costs